 How long does it take to see results from an ABM platform?

-Most teams see initial results within 60-90 days after launch.
-Pipeline impact typically materializes in 3-6 months as targeted accounts move through buying cycles and campaigns mature.
+Most teams see initial results within 60-90 days after launch, with full pipeline impact materializing in 3-6 months as targeted accounts move through buying cycles.